ComputationalRadiationPhysics/contributing/codingGuideLines/cpp.md

   - the function/method specifier **must** be placed on a separate line e.g., `inline`, `static` , `__device__`
   - the return type
     - **must** be placed on a separate line (sometimes the result is very long)
-    - in C++11 result is always `auto` and [trailing return type definition](http://en.cppreference.com/w/cpp/language/function) is used
+    - in C++11 `auto` specifier and [trailing return type](http://en.cppreference.com/w/cpp/language/function) are used
-    - trailing return type definition is on a new line
+    - trailing return type declaration is on a new line
 ```C++
 auto
 size( ) const